worksome/company-info/README.md

 [![Tests](https://github.com/worksome/company-info/actions/workflows/run-tests.yml/badge.svg)](https://github.com/worksome/company-info/actions/workflows/run-tests.yml)
 [![PHPStan](https://github.com/worksome/company-info/actions/workflows/phpstan.yml/badge.svg)](https://github.com/worksome/company-info/actions/workflows/phpstan.yml)

 If your app needs information about a given company, then there are public service API's that can provide that information.
-It can be a lot of work implementing support for each different service, especially if you need it for several different countries or regions.
+It can be a lot of work implementing support for each different service, especially if you need it for several different countries.

 The Company Info package provides a service that wraps the public services and gives you a simple way to perform the lookups.